What42Pizza/scoped-ref/readme.md

 ### Potential problems:

 - There might be some situations where `ScopedRef`'s drop function could block indefinitely, but that is likely better than potentially creating dangling pointers.
 This can be changed by enabling a different 'drop-does-' feature.
-- By design, this crate aborts the program if a `ScopedRef` in dropped because of an unwind.
+- By design, this crate aborts the program if a `ScopedRef` is dropped because of an unwind.
 This is to ensure no dangling pointers are created on unwind.
 This can be changed by enabling the "unsafe-ignore-unwind" feature (and disabling the "unwind-does-abort" feature).